NourhanAymanElstohy/simple-weather-api/README.md

 ### Testing Configuration

 -   Create a copy of the `.env` file and rename it to `.env.testing`.
-Update the necessary configuration values such as database credentials.

     ```bash
     cp .env .env.testing